Federal Funds Waiver – approved August 25, 2021

 2019 ESSA School Index Reports – posted October 9, 2019

 Please watch this short video to learn how to access your school’s ESSA School Index report.

-Please read the amended, approved plan: Arkansas State Plan (Amended and Approved).
+Please read the amended and approved Arkansas State Plan.

 Arkansas' ESSA Plan Amendment Request Submitted to Secretary DeVos - Approved March 11, 2019

 On January 8, 2019, the Arkansas Department of Education submitted a letter to Secretary DeVos requesting an amendment to Arkansas’ ESSA plan regarding long-term goals.
 This is a request to revise reporting only, no request to change accountability.
 The letter and the redline amendment request are available at Arkansas Letter to Secretary DeVos and Arkansas ESSA Plan with Amendment Request.
 The amendment was approved on March 11, 2019: Amendment Approval Letter from Frank T. Brogan, Assistant Secretary for Elementary and Secondary Education.

 Approved Arkansas State Plan - January 16, 2018

 Please read the final plan and submission letter: Arkansas State Plan (Original).